Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ## ArcBox Azure Costs

-ArcBox resources generate Azure consumption charges from the underlying Azure resources including core compute, storage, networking, and auxiliary services.
-Note that Azure consumption costs vary depending on the region where ArcBox is deployed.
-Be mindful of your ArcBox deployments and ensure that you disable or delete ArcBox resources when not in use to avoid unwanted charges.
-In an effort to reduce the costs, by default the client VM will auto-shutdown at 1800 UTC.
-This can be changed either during the deployment by altering the parameters for autoShutdownEnabled, autoShutdownTime, and autoShutdownTimezone within the Bicep template or after deployment by changing the [auto-shutdown](https://learn.microsoft.com/azure/virtual-machines/auto-shutdown-vm?tabs=portal) parameters from the Azure Portal.
-When the _ArcBox-Client_ VM is stopped, there will be no compute charges; however, there will still be charges for the storage components.
-In addition, [Azure Spot VMs](https://learn.microsoft.com/azure/virtual-machines/spot-vms) can be used to reduce the compute costs of ArcBox.
-Using this option may result in the _ArcBox-Client_ being evicted when Azure needs the capacity and the VM will no longer be available.
+ArcBox resources incur Azure charges for compute, storage, networking, and auxiliary services.
+Costs vary by region.
+Disable or delete ArcBox resources when not in use to avoid charges.
+By default, the client VM auto-shuts down at 1800 UTC to reduce costs.
+This can be changed during deployment via the Bicep template or later in the Azure Portal.
+When the _ArcBox-Client_ VM is stopped, compute charges cease, but storage charges remain.
+Consider using [Azure Spot VMs](https://learn.microsoft.com/azure/virtual-machines/spot-vms) to reduce compute costs, though this may result in eviction when Azure needs capacity.

 ![screenshot showing the auto-shutdown parameters in the Azure Portal](./arcbox-client-auto-shutdown.png)